 Chief Financial Officer, Aalto University, FI

-Marianna Bom is the Chief Financial Officer of Aalto University, responsible for the university financial management, campus and real estate development as well as administration of the group companies owned by the university.
+Marianna Bom is the Chief Financial Officer of Aalto University, responsible for the University’s financial management, campus and real estate development as well as administration of the group companies owned by the University.

-Prior to joining Aalto University, she held several senior financial executive positions in the corporate sector; She holds M. Sc.
+Prior to joining Aalto University, she held several senior financial executive positions in the corporate sector.
+She holds an MSc.
 (Econ) from Helsinki School of Economics.

-She is passionate about developing the university leadership and administration, bringing the best practices from the corporate sector to Aalto University, without sacrificing the unique traditions of the three historic institutions that formed the university in 2010.
+She is passionate about developing the University’s leadership and administration, bringing the best practices from the corporate sector to Aalto University, without sacrificing the unique traditions of the three historic institutions that formed the University in 2010.

 Alexandra den Heijer